emilyyyyyllo/DATA146/project5_2.md

 ### Question 5

 In general, the best model is the logistic regression model after recoding 2 and 3 into a single value because it yields the highest testing score of 0.5597852611029771.
+On the other side, the random forest model without standardization is the least accurate model because the testing scores it produces are the lowest among all of the models and there are wide gaps between the training and testing scores, indicating an overfit.
 Thus, it is the most accurate predictor for wealth of all persons throughout the large West African capital city.
 To add on that, another advantage of the logistic regression model after recoding 2 and 3 into a single value is that it is not overfitting, so the results generated may be more reliable than other models.